keithbowes/mtsend/README.md

 # Command Line Blogging Client
-This application allows you to edit/post entries on a blog via XML-RPC calls.
+This script allows you to edit/post entries on a blog via XML-RPC calls.
 For more information about this script, visit:

 * [GitHub repo](https://github.com/keithbowes/mtsend)
 * [Scott Yang's original site](https://scott.yang.id.au/2002/12/mtsendpy/)